 Ride Strategy for long-distance cycling

 This is what usually I prefer and do.
 I break my long cycle ride in three halves.
-So supposing if it’s a 100 KM’s ride.
+So supposing if it’s a 100 KM ride.
 I break the distance into three parts.
 First 40 KM’s I ride at a steady pace and try not to stop for anything.
 I have the hydration support on my bike so I do not have to stop.
 I also make sure that I do not exert more during the first 40 KM’s of my ride.

 You have to save energy for the rest of your ride.
-After 40 Km’s I take a break of 10 to 15 minutes max, as taking more break might settle you in that uneasy and unwanting muscle fatigue phase.
+After 40 Km’s I take a break of 10 to 15 minutes max, as taking more breaks might settle you in that uneasy and unwanting muscle fatigue phase.

 You might not want to ride more.
 The second phase is when I use my energy levels to keep the steady pace that I had before.
 Post about completing 80% of my ride I take a second break, and again the rest is of not more than 10 to 15 minutes.

 Hang on your journey is almost complete!
 Long distance cycle ride is coming to an end.

 The last phase of your journey is the most important and will drain all your energy by the time you reach home.
 Make sure that you eat something in the second break to replenish your energy level.